floranuta/Amtly/README.md

 **Describe your situation.
 Understand your options.
 Take the next step.**

-# Amtly — Germany, made simpler. 🇩🇪
+# Amtly — Germany, made simpler. 🇩🇪but its not